ParardhaSarmah/User-ProductAPI/README.md

 User-Product API

-API to authenticate and authorize users, store and return user data, store product data using .csv file and return product data
+API to authenticate and authorize users, store and return user data(using MongoDB), store product data using .csv file and return product data

 Routes:

 Get all user data : (need JWT authentication)